Historic Quarters logo

 Plan at least half a day to fully explore Faro Old Town.
 This allows time for the cathedral and museum.
 You can also wander the streets and relax.
 A full day provides a more relaxed pace.
 It lets you truly soak in the atmosphere.

 Faro Old Town offers a captivating journey through time in 2025.
 From ancient city walls to grand cathedrals, its charm is undeniable.
 Plan your visit to discover its rich history and beautiful architecture.
+For those with limited time, explore the Faro one-day itinerary guide.
 This historic area truly awaits your exploration.

 Key Takeaways